- Real Estate Litigation

 In April 2013, Natasha co-authored “Ho‘i Hou I Ka Iwikuamo‘o: A Legal Primer for the Protection of Iwi Kupuna in Hawaii Nei,” which is a community-oriented introduction to state and federal laws regarding Native Hawaiian burials.
 This is one of a series of similar primers on laws impacting the Kānaka Maoli community that was printed with funding from the Office of Hawaiian Affairs.
 Natasha’s scholarly work also includes the “Iwi Kūpuna: Native Hawaiian Burial Rights” chapter of the recently released Native Hawaiian Law: A Treatise, the highly anticipated follow-up to the 1991 Native Hawaiian Rights Handbook.
 This treatise features twenty-one chapters that discuss and analyze the critical events, cases, statutes, regulations, and actions that form and give substance to a body of law affecting Kānaka Maoli, the Native Hawaiian people.

 Natasha’s practice includes Native Hawaiian rights.
-She regularly speaks on the subject of legal protections for iwi kūpuna at workshops held for members of the Hawai‘i State Bar, the National Park Service and the larger community.
+She regularly speaks on the subject of legal protections for iwi kūpuna at workshops held for members of the Hawai‘i State Bar, Hawai‘i state boards and commissions, the National Park Service and the larger community.